-My name is Aethiriel, I am thirty-one, and I am an Aries with a Cancer moon and Gemini ascending.
-I am a practicing Pagan witch, homemaker & hearth-keeper, amateur writer and Tarot/oracle reader, and the creator of this site.
-My handsome Leo husband and I were hand-fasted two days after my birthday in April 2016 and we live by a wooded lake with our new beautiful, magical cat, Naia, who was born that same week!
+My name is Aethiriel.
+I am thirty-one, and I am an Aries with a Cancer moon and Gemini ascending.
+I’m a practicing Pagan witch, homemaker & hearth-keeper, amateur writer and Tarot/oracle reader, and the creator of this site.
+My Leo husband and I were hand-fasted two days after my birthday in 2016 and we live by a wooded lake with Naia, our magical nymph of a cat, who happened to have been born that same week!

 The goal of The Oracle of Water is to share, teach and explore all things watery and magical – divination, the healing (and devastating) power of water, myths of the sea and water spirits & deities, and use of water in magic and ritual.

-Additionally, my goal here is to raise awareness about respect and preservation of water and our oceans.
-Please use the menu above to visit “Sedna’s Hand”, the Oracle’s shrine to the goddess Sedna and center for news and opportunities about ocean and wildlife conservation.
+Additionally, my goal here is to raise awareness about water in a more tangible and temporal sense, i.e. respect and preservation of fresh water sources and our oceans.
+Please use the menu above to visit “Sedna’s Hand”, the Oracle’s shrine to the goddess Sedna and center for news, resources and opportunities about water, ocean and wildlife conservation.

-Another goal is to develop a unique divination system based on water in some way or another, inspired by ideas and experiences chronicled here and, hopefully, suggestions and insights from you!
+Another goal is to develop an oracle deck or unique divination system based on water in some way or another, inspired by ideas and experiences chronicled here and, hopefully, suggestions and insights from you!
 I also hope, once it’s made, to make it available here, potentially along with other related products.